 For the chimichurri sauce

 - Combine all ingredients in a blender or food processor.
-Puree until smooth.
+Pulse until smooth, but still a little gritty.
 Set aside.

-- Preheat the oven to 415° F. Remove steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
+- Meanwhile, remove the steak from the fridge 30 minutes before cooking, this is to bring the steak to room temperature and ensure your cooking times are more accurate.
 Season both sides generously with salt and pepper.

-- Add the olive oil (affiliate) and butter to an oven safe cast iron skillet and turn up high, allow the skillet to become hot first.
-Place the sirloins face down and sear undisturbed for 2 minutes.
-Flip the sirloins and sear for an additional 2 minutes.
-This will give your steaks a nice seared edge.
+- Add oil to an oven-safe skillet and turn up to medium-high heat, allow the skillet to become hot first.
+Once the oil starts to smoke, place the steaks face down and sear undisturbed for 2 minutes.
+Flip the steaks and sear for an additional 2 minutes.
+This will give your steaks a nice seared crust.

 - Transfer your skillet directly to the oven.
-[WARNING] skillet may be hot, handle with oven mitts.
-For rare, bake for 4-5 minutes.
+[WARNING] skillet may be hot, handle it with oven mitts.
+For rare, bake for 4 minutes.
 Medium rare, 5-6 minutes.
 Medium, 6-7 minutes.
+Medium well, 8-9 minutes.
 Remember, depending on the size of the steak, the more or less time it will take.
-This recipe is ideal for a 16-20 ounce sirloin strip streak.
-Remove steaks from the skillet and set on a plate, lightly cover with tin foil and let sit for 5 minutes before serving.
-This is important to bring your steak to its final serving temperature.
-Top with chimichurri sauce and serve.
+This recipe is ideal for steak, roughly 1-2 inches thick.

 Chimichurri sauce can be made a few hours in advance.